acrosby/acrosby.github.io/_posts/2020-03-18-singularity2.md

 Unfortunately, Lonestar5 is using a custom Cray implementation of MPI which is not really compatible with any implementation we have access to already--so I can't just upload any of my existing images to LS5.

 TACC *does* provide base Docker images that contain the appropriate dependencies including MPI for their other HPC systems, however.
-Information about these can be found here: https://github.com/TACC/tacc-containers
+Information about these can be found here: [https://github.com/TACC/tacc-containers](https://github.com/TACC/tacc-containers)

-And the Docker images available on DockerHub are here: https://hub.docker.com/u/tacc
+And the Docker images available on DockerHub are here: [https://hub.docker.com/u/tacc](https://hub.docker.com/u/tacc)

-Using one of these in a Dockerfile (designed to run on Stampede2 with MPI) is as simple as
+Using one of these in a Dockerfile (designed to run on Stampede2 with MPI) is as simple as markdown
 ```dockerfile
 FROM tacc/tacc-ubuntu18-mvapich2.3-psm2:0.0.2
 ...